MikeHughesKent/PyHoloscope/README.md

 Development is co-ordinated by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/)' lab in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics), Physics & Astronomy, University of Kent.

-If you are interested in academic applications we are happy to help, post in the dicussion.
+If you are interested in academic applications we are happy to help, post in the discussion.
 If you would like help using PyHoloscope for commercial purposes, consultancy is available, please contact [Mike Hughes](mailto:m.r.hughes@kent.ac.uk) in the first instance.

 ## Features